We do all kinds of small business marketing consulting at SpinFrogs. Strategy here is very different than with larger companies (as are budgets).

 There’s one thing most small business owners who have been bootstrapping have in common: they’ve read some advice online and maybe followed some influencers, but end up feeling overwhelmed by the sheer amount of suggestions and places to invest their time.

-All of these sound great in theory, but one person cannot simultaneously do all of that.
+All of these sound great in theory, but one person cannot simultaneously do all of that to market their small business.
 With all respect to some of these influencers, it’s easy to talk about the importance of churning out content all day long when you have a whole team of videographers and writers behind you.

-One of the biggest benefits I provide is dulling the noise.
+One of the biggest benefits I provide when marketing for small business is dulling the noise.

 If you’ve been feeling lost or overwhelmed with marketing your own small business, contact me today to explore how I can help you tame the madness and build revenue.